fradriz/etl-base-image/README.md

 ```

 ## Usage
-Reference the image in ECR adding the following to the Dockerfile:
+Reference the image in ECR adding the following text to the Dockerfile:
 ```shell
 ARG AWS_ACCOUNT_ID
 FROM ${AWS_ACCOUNT_ID}.dkr.ecr.$AWS_REGION.amazonaws.com/etl-base-image